-Section 2.1 How and where to send us your request for payment
+Section 2.1 How and where to send us y our request for payment now and where to send us y our request for payment

 Send us your request for payment, along with your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.